Frequently Asked Questions

 How long do you store my samples and data?

 We will store raw data files and your samples and project specific chemicals such as PCR or sequencing primers after completion of the project for 6 months.
-Afterwards raw data files will be deleted and samples and chemicals properly disposed.
+Afterwards raw data files will be deleted and samples and chemicals properly disposed of.
 On request, we can send the samples/chemicals to your lab.
 Please note that we will charge an additional fee for sample shipment.

 How do I check DNA quality and quantity?